 - Federal - The Canada Revenue Agency administers the Income Tax Act (ITA) and regulations, which set the maximum limits for Registered Pension Plans.
 The ITA provides for tax deductions for member and employer contributions in order to encourage Canadians to save for their retirement.
 It places restrictions on the amount of yearly earnings that Canadians can accumulate as tax-deferred pension income and the amount that can be transferred to other plans or to locked-in RRSPs.

-- Provincial - The Financial Services Commission of Ontario (FSCO) regulates pension plans via the Pension Benefits Act (PBA).
+- Provincial - The Financial Services Regulatory Authority of Ontario (FSRA) regulates pension plans via the Pension Benefits Act (PBA).
 Unlike the ITA, which sets maximum limits, the PBA sets minimum standards for such requirements as vesting and eligibility.
 It spells out the rights of plan members and the obligations of Plan Sponsors in areas as diverse as disclosure of information and survivor benefits.

 In order to carry out its fiduciary responsibilities, the CAAT Pension Plan's Board of Trustees turns to the specialized skills and advice offered by service providers and external consultants from the financial and pension industries.

 The Plan has service providers to fill the roles of Actuary, Auditor, Investment managers, Custodian, Pension Payroll Agent and Legal Counsel.
 The performance of each provider is reviewed on a regular basis.
 The Plan also routinely tenders for new providers in order to ensure the highest possible value of service.